tezos/tezos-mirror/docs/developer/contributing.rst

 - ``Debug`` level -- the most verbose -- it is used by developers to follow the flow of execution of the node at the lowest granularity.
-- ``Info`` level is about all the additional information that you might want to have, but they are not important to have if you node is running OK (and definitely do not require any action).
+- ``Info`` level is about all the additional information that you might want to have, but they are not important to have if your node is running OK (and definitely do not require any action).
 - ``Notice`` level (the default) should be about things that the node admin should be concerned, but that does not require any action.